sodadata/docs/soda-cloud/agreements.md

 ## Go further

-* Consider completing the [Quick start for Soda Cloud (Preview)]({% link soda/quick-start-sodacloud.md %}) for more context around creating a new agreement.
+* Consider completing the [Quick start for Soda Cloud]({% link soda/quick-start-sodacloud.md %}) for more context around creating a new agreement.
 * Complete the [Quick start for SodaCL]({% link soda/quick-start-sodacl.md %}) to learn how to write a few simple checks for data quality.
 * Learn more about creating and tracking [Soda Cloud Incidents]({% link soda-cloud/incidents.md %}).
 * Need help?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.